Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Question

-How do you optimize performance of a Flutter app? (merged duplicates)
+How do you optimize performance of a Flutter app?

 ### Answer